tkishel/pe_tune/README.md

 ##### `--force`

-Do not enforce minimum system requirements (4 Cores, 8 GB RAM) for infrastructure hosts.
+Do not enforce minimum system requirements (4 Cores, 8096 MB RAM) for infrastructure hosts.

 ##### `--memory_per_jruby MB`

-Amount of RAM to allocate for each PuppetServer JRuby.
+Amount of RAM to allocate for each Puppet Server JRuby.

 ##### `--memory_reserved_for_os MB`

-Amount of RAM to reserve for the Operating System.
+Amount of RAM to reserve for the operating system.

 ## Reference